0xfatty/0xfatty.github.io/_posts/2023-06-24-pwning-the-scammer-new-zero-day.md

 A bit more about this application, this application is Uhelp, a helpdesk ticket system that was developed by an India company.
 The vulnerability occurs when a user creates a new ticket or replies to an existing ticket via `/customer/imageupload` endpoint.
 Web front-end did a great job blocking all other extensions than imgages coming in.
 But the back-end logic destroyed it all.
 It allows an attacker (or a scam fighter in my case) to arbitrarily upload files.

-Say less now, a backdoor as wide open as a barn gate.
+Say less now, an entry as wide open as a barn gate.
 Seizing the opportunity, I uploaded a web shell and seized control of the scammer’s server.
 It was like being handed the control room keys to the Death Star.

 ![](/images/scammer3.png)